MylesScholz/OBP-Script/README.md

 ### Step 4: Creating Labels from Formatted Data
 This step will create a PDF of labels with formatted data from the previous steps or from a CSV file, depending on how it was executed.
 If this step is reached in Full Pipeline Mode, the user will have the opportunity to check the data before the program begins creating labels.
-If this step is reached in Labels Only Mode, the user will need to provide a file path of a formatted CSV dataset as input.
+If this step is reached in Labels Only Mode, the user will need to provide a formatted CSV dataset as input.
 See "Label Creation Prompts" below for details.

 ### Label Creation Configuration
 The label creation step will output the labels to a PDF file path specified in OBP-Script/config/labels_config.csv.
 The configuration file also specifies the default row number in the input dataset from which to create labels.
 This value is set by the merging process and is optional (see "Label Creation Prompts" below), so editing it is not recommended.